 PDW sessions are typically structured as workshops, breakout sessions, tutorials, discussion panels, research incubators, or other interactive formats.
 They provide a forum for exchanging ideas and building relationships in a manner that does not typically fit the constraints of paper and symposium sessions.
 Knowledge sharing and participation are key, and PDWs present the opportunity to experiment with new models of interaction and engagement.
-We welcome submissions featuring innovative topics or themes, new forms of exchange, and experimental formats—for example, sessions that use technology in novel ways, create interactions among participants before or after the session, and engage participants in new ways.

-Proposals will be evaluated based on (a) the expected substantive and networking benefit for participants, (b) plans for creating an interactive and engaging session, (c) the breadth of interest of the session for individuals and groups within the Division and the broader Academy, (d) the novelty of the topic or the forum for the exchanges, (e) the effective use of program time, and (f) the fit with the conference theme.
+Proposals will be evaluated based on: (a) the expected substantive and networking benefit for participants, (b) the plans for creating an interactive and engaging session, (c) the breadth of interest of the session for individuals and groups within the Division and the broader Academy, (d) the novelty of the topic or the forum for the exchanges, (e) the effective use of program time, and (f) the fit with the conference theme.
 We encourage proposals which explicitly address these six criteria.

 As PDWs are intended for professional development, proposals should explain how their session will foster interaction and personal development among participants as well as the audience they will aim to attract.
 In order to allow interaction, PDWs are typically at least two hours long, though sessions may be as short as 1.5 hours.

 For those PDW proposals that seek to engage other AOM Divisions: It is critical to draft your abstract in a clear and unambiguous fashion.
 This is because the only PDW information the other Division PDW Chairs will receive is the abstract of the proposal.
 A clear abstract will facilitate their potential engagement with your proposal.